-Chicken tenderloins, which are located below the breast meat of a chicken, are long, slender cuts of white meat.
-Tenderloins are lean meat with a high protein-to-fat ratio.
-This makes chicken tenderloins a great choice for a balanced diet.
-Broiling tenderloins in the oven is fast and convenient.
-It also allows you to put grill marks on the chicken which increases its taste and flavor.
-Tenderloins also take well to marinating, which further augments and improves their flavor.
+Chicken tenderloins (aka chicken tenders), which are located below the breast meat of a chicken, are long, slender cuts of white meat.
+They're a lean meat with a high protein-to-fat ratio.
+This makes them a great choice for a balanced diet.

 Things You'll Need

 - Place the unfrozen or thawed chicken tenders into a sealed plastic bag with a marinade of your choice.

 - Soy, teriyaki, lemon and garlic and barbecue are just some of the choices.

 - Refrigerate the tenders in the sealed plastic bag with the marinade for at least 1 hour.
 You can marinate the chicken tenderloins for longer than 1 hour, but you should not exceed 6 hours.
 The longer you marinate the tenderloin, the more flavorful the chicken will be.